Right to Buy

 Some types of home are excluded from the scheme, including adapted homes and sheltered housing.

-Becoming a home owner is usually the biggest financial decision people make in their life.
-The discount available under the Right to Buy means that lots of tenants are thinking about buying their home.
+Becoming a home owner is usually the biggest financial decision people ever make.
+The discount you can get under Right to Buy means that lots of tenants think about buying their home.

-It is important you consider the financial implications and other responsibilities you would have as a home owner before you decide if buying your home is the right choice for you.
+It is important you think about the finances and other responsibilities you would have as a home owner before you decide if buying your home is the right choice for you.

 Property prices in Islington are high.
-The average price of a flat or maisonette at the end of 2016/17 was £572,435 based on Land Registry figures.
-So even with the Right to Buy discount, many of our properties may not be affordable
+The average price of a flat or maisonette at the end of 2021 was £672,342 based on Land Registry figures.
+So even with the Right to Buy discount, many of our properties may not be affordable to many.

 If you want to apply for Right to Buy, follow these steps.